AMC Javelin: Racing

 The strong participation by AMC in Trans-Am and drag racing served to enhance its image, and notable was that its motorsports efforts were achieved on a shoestring budget with the automaker racking up a respectable number of points against its giant competitors.
 For example, with an estimated 4.5 million participants and 6 million spectators, drag racing was the fastest-growing segment of motorsport in the U.S. The marketing strategy was to appeal to buyers who otherwise would not give AMC a second glance.

 Second generation

 The AMC Javelin was restyled for the 1971 model year.
-The "1980-looking Javelin" design was purposely made to give the sporty car "individuality," even at "the risk of scaring some people off."
+It followed the pony market segment trend to "bigger, beefier vehicles."
+The "1980-looking Javelin" design was purposely made to give the sporty car "individuality ... even at the risk of scaring some people off."
+Chuck Mashigan headed the redesign.
+The Javelin's long hood sloped downward at the front, the front fenders included raised blisters over the wheels, the rear fenders were flared, and the roof included "twin canopy" recesses, thus "endowing it with the appearance of an expensive European exotic."

+The second generation looked much larger than the previous Javelins.
+Wheelbase was increased by 1 in to 110 in.
+However, height was dropped by 1.08 in, and the most significant difference was in the 3.31 in width increase that was accompanied by a 3.31 in wider rear track, thus "improving both looks and handling."